 An employee granted military leave with pay will receive all benefits related to employment that are granted when an employee is on pay status.

-An employee granted military leave without pay will receive: (a) retirement benefits and service credit in accord with the provisions of the applicable retirement system; (b) health plan coverage at the employee’s request and expense for a limited period of time as described in the University Group Insurance Regulations; (c) other length-of-service credits related to employment that would have been granted had the employee not been absent, provided that the employee returns at the conclusion of the leave in accordance with applicable federal and state law; and (d) vacation and sick leave balances and holiday pay only in accordance with policy.
+An employee granted military leave without pay will receive: (a) retirement benefits and service credit in accord with the provisions of the applicable retirement system; (b) health plan coverage at the employee’s request and expense for a limited period of time as described in the University GIRs; (c) other length-of-service credits related to employment that would have been granted had the employee not been absent, provided that the employee returns at the conclusion of the leave in accordance with applicable federal and state law; and (d) vacation and sick leave balances and holiday pay only in accordance with policy.

 Voluntary Civil Service Leave